 As this was also a strategy to give work to local artists so the competition was restricted to 6 artists.
 The winner was Augusto Giacometti (1877-1947), who by then was 45 years old.
 His winning proposal was an abstract, warm, red, flowery ceiling.

-First we should clarify that Augusto Giacometti is not the same person as the famous sculptor and painter Alberto Giacometti (1877-1847).
-Alberto created incredible pieces like the Dog (1951 [Cast 1957]).
+First, we should clarify that Augusto Giacometti (1877-1847) is not the same person as the famous sculptor and painter Alberto Giacometti (1901-1966).
+Alberto created incredible pieces like the Dog (1951 [cast 1957]).
 By the way, you can also see it in Zurich for free every Wednesday at the Kunsthaus Museum.
 They do share the same bloodline though.
 Augusto was the cousin of Alberto’s father, the painter Giovanni (1968-1933).
 Giovanni was also an artist of the Giacometti Dynasty.
 This talented family was originally from Stampa, an Italian-speaking village in the middle of the Swiss-alps, in the Kanton (State) of Graubünden.

 All of these theories were put into practice in fourteen cupolas and five murals in the Urania Police Station’s foyer and entrance.
 It was later baptized Giacometti Hall for tourists, and Blüemlihalle (Flower Hall) for locals.

 The ornamental, bright, floral ceiling has repeating geometric patterns in all the cupolas.
-Also on all cross vaults, the ridges are accompanied with white diamonds and ocher leaves.
+Also on all cross vaults, the ridges are accompanied by white diamonds and ochre leaves.

-The motif of the murals on the walls represent the foundation and growing of a prosperous city through the work of its people.
+The motif of the murals on the walls represents the foundation and growth of a prosperous city through the work of its people.
 Firstly, the reaper and the vintner represent the fertile landscape.
-Secondly, the handcraft reproduced by the stone carvers, who create living spaces, and the carpenters, who show devotion to their craft.
+Secondly, the handcraft was reproduced by the stone carvers, who create living spaces, and the carpenters, who show devotion to their craft.
 Finally, you will find the intellectual professions, expressed by the astronomer, who explores distant worlds, and by the magician, who researches the laws of nature.

-For this reason, the Giacometti Hall has needed to be restored a couple of times, most recently in 2019.
+For this reason, Giacometti’s Hall has needed to be restored a couple of times, most recently in 2019.
 The restoration took place next to the normal activities of the Police Station.
-In total the restoration cost the citizens of Zurich 1.85 million Swiss Francs.
+In total, the restoration cost the citizens of Zurich 1.85 million Swiss Francs.
 Although not too bad it went over budget by 200,000 Swiss Francs from the original estimate of 1.63 million.

 If you are in Zurich, do not miss the opportunity of walking (for free!) through this former gloomy cellar of sandstone columns and cross vaults transformed into an interesting and stunning hidden piece of art.
-You just need to arrive between 9:00 am and 11:00 am or between 2:00 pm and 4:00 pm with a valid photo ID.
-If you are in a group of more than 10 people advanced registration is required (click here to download the Giacometti Hall official flyer).
+Click here for all the needed information for the visitors (including the flyers in different languages available to download).

 Also worth visiting are the important commissions Augusto Giacometti got after this successful work.
 These include his stained glass windows at Grossmüster (1933) and at Fraumünster (1945), the two most significant churches in Zurich.